testing-library/eslint-plugin-testing-library/docs/rules/consistent-data-testid.md

-# Enforces consistent naming for the data-testid attribute (consistent-data-testid)
+# Enforces consistent naming for the data-testid attribute (`testing-library/consistent-data-testid`)

 Ensure `data-testid` values match a provided regex.
 This rule is un-opinionated, and requires configuration.